 The da Vinci Robotic System for surgery has provided patients with prostate cancer and gynecological cancers less invasive surgical options with decreased side effects.
-Now, utilizing the da Vinci System, thoracic robotic surgery is available at Smilow Cancer Hospital at Yale-New Haven for patients with lung cancer.
+Now, utilizing the da Vinci System, thoracic robotic surgery is available at Smilow Cancer Hospital for patients with lung cancer.

 Anthony Kim, MD, Associate Professor of Thoracic Surgery, is currently the only thoracic surgeon in Connecticut actively using this technology to perform lobectomies for the treatment of lung cancer.
 Presently, the Yale Cancer Center Thoracic Oncology Program (TOP) is performing the most robotic lung procedures in Connecticut.
 Smilow Cancer Hospital’s robotic technology, the da Vinci Si, is the most advanced robotic platform available.